|GENERAL RULES||Stress generally on first syllable|

 State markers are not written in full, but are instead indicated with the following glyphs.
 The "neutral" glyph is only used in writing to indicate a stateless phrase and is not spoken aloud.

-- so set ofa adda viwkyo ka ciwpid kiw oatrinnka ilyo siw otsolinn asin rubotlid - ofa adda viwkyo ka ciwpid aot kiw oatrinnka ilyo siw niwddalinn.
+- so set ofa adda viwkyo ka ciwpid kiw oatrinnka ilyo siw otsolinn asin rubotlid - ofa adda viwkyo ka ciwpid aot kiw oatrinnka ilyo siw niwddalinn. (on left)

 - "If your mouth is closed when you're cooking, then it will be closed when you're eating."
 Singing while you cook is important to Vuwcid culture and there are hundreds of songs written to be sung during the preparation of specific meals.